Automated Tropical Cyclone Forecasting System: Data formats and locations in ATCF

 The "A deck" contains the official track and intensity forecast, as well as the model guidance, also known as the objective aids.
 The "B deck" contains the storm's track information at synoptic hours (0000, 0600, 1200, and 1800 UTC).
 The "F deck" contains what are known as position fixes and intensity estimates for the associated tropical cyclone, based on satellite data on the cyclone derived by the Dvorak technique.
 The "E deck" contains information regarding position error and probabilistic information regarding the forecast at that time.

 Similar software used elsewhere

 In the 1990s, other countries developed similar tropical cyclone forecasting software.
 The Bureau of Meteorology in Australia developed the Australian Tropical Cyclone Workstation.
-The Canadian Hurricane Centre developed Canadian Hurricane Centre Forecaster's Workstation.
+The Canadian Hurricane Centre developed Canadian Hurricane Centre Forecaster's Workstation, which runs on Unix workstations.